statsig-io/docs/docs/mex/dashboards.md

 To make creating dashboards easier, we provide the ability to automatically generate dashboards based on certain entity metadata.
 For example, you can create a dashboard that syncs all metrics, experiments, or feature gates with a specific tag.
 This will automatically create the dashboard and add any new entities created with that tag to the dashboard.

-Dashboards that are generated via syncing entities are indicated with 🔁 icon.
+Dashboards that are generated via syncing entities are indicated with sync icon.